GeoAdapt: Self-Supervised Test-Time Adaptation in LiDAR Place Recognition Using Geometric Priors: GeoAdapt

 \subsection{Geometric Consistency Classifier}

-The second component of our auxiliary classification head is our proposed Geometric Consistency Classifier (GCC), which we train on top of the frozen local feature extractor outlined in the previous section.
-The purpose of our auxiliary classifier is to estimate the likelihood any two input point clouds are positively correlated, in order to generate pseudo-labels $y'_{a,b}$ on the target dataset $\mathcal{T}$.
-An essential property of this head is that it must be more robust against domain shift than the global feature head, to prevent inaccurate pseudo-labels which can negative impact re-training on the target domain.
-Our proposed GCC leverages the geometric consistency of inlier correspondences as a prior to improve the robustness of our classification head against domain shift and produce more reliable pseudo-labels on the target dataset.
+The second component of our auxiliary classification head is our proposed Geometric Consistency Classifier (GCC), which we train on top of the frozen local feature extractor outlined in the previous section. {While local point features are no less susceptible to domain shift than global point cloud embeddings, by leveraging the geometric consistency of inlier correspondences as a prior our proposed GCC is able to produce reliable and accurate pseudo-labels for target adaptation in a manner which is robust against the deleterious impact of domain shift between the source and target datasets.}

 Given two point clouds $\mathcal{P}_a$, $\mathcal{P}_b$ we extract local features $l_a $, $l_b$ before using a nearest neighbour search on the local features to produce a set of proposed point correspondences between the two point clouds $\hat{C}^{a\leftrightarrow b}$.
 Next, we construct a geometric consistency matrix $M_{a,b}$ for which each entry $m_{i,j}$ measures the pairwise length consistency between correspondences $c_i, c_j$ in $\hat{C}^{a\leftrightarrow b}$, which is defined as: